jackuess/pirateplay.se/README.md

 # Pirateplay.se #
 The entire code for running [Pirateplay.se](http://pirateplay.se)

-Pirateplay.se can either be run as a WSGI application under ie. [mod_wsgi](http://code.google.com/p/modwsgi/), or as a stand alone webserver in it self ([cherrypy.quickstart](http://docs.cherrypy.org/dev/refman/cherrypy.html#cherrypy.quickstart)).
+Pirateplay.se can either be run as a
+* WSGI application under ie. [mod_wsgi](http://code.google.com/p/modwsgi/)
+* As a stand alone webserver in it self ([cherrypy.quickstart](http://docs.cherrypy.org/dev/refman/cherrypy.html#cherrypy.quickstart))
+* As a standalone script which downloads or plays a url.

 ## Dependencies ##
 * [Python>=2.6](http://python.org/)